-If you experience discrimination or sexual violence, you are encouraged (but not required) to report the incident to the MU Office for Civil Rights & Title IX.
-Learn more about your rights and options at civilrights.missouri.edu or call 573-882-3880.
+If you experience discrimination or sexual violence, you are encouraged (but not required) to report the incident to the Office of Institutional Equity.
+Learn more about your rights and options at the Office of Institutional Equity or by calling 573-882-3880.
 You also may make an anonymous report online.

-If you are a survivor, or someone concerned about a survivor, and need immediate information on what to do, see RSVP Resources page.
-Both the Office for Civil Rights & Title IX and the RSVP Center can provide assistance to students who need help with academics, housing, or other issues.
+If you are a survivor, or someone concerned about a survivor, and need immediate information on what to do, see RSVP resources page.
+Both the Office of Institutional Equity and the RSVP Center can provide assistance to students who need help with academics, housing, or other issues.

-In the event that you choose to write or speak about having experienced any of these forms of prohibited discrimination or harassment, Mizzou policies require that, as your instructor, I share this information with the MU Office for Civil Rights & Title IX.
+In the event that you choose to write or speak about having experienced any of these forms of prohibited discrimination or harassment, Mizzou policies require that, as your instructor, I share this information with the MU Office of Institutional Equity.
 They will contact you to offer information about resources, as well as your rights and options as a member of our campus community.